ariadnacilleros/Cis-mQTL-mapping-protocol-for-methylome/README.md

 `bcftools concat -f tmp.concat -o concat-allchr.vcf`

 ### Step 1.4.
 Prepare covariates file for FastQTL mapping
 In this case our covariate for this analysis is the sex of the samples, and as we said, we took it from an excel sample sheet.
-Into the following R script you will see the commands that we used, but depending in you input, they could change, but the output text file should have the same format. \
+Into the following R script you will see the commands that we used, but depending in your input, they could change, but the output text file should have the same format. \
 [covariates.R](https://github.com/ariadnacilleros/Cis-eQTL-mapping-protocol-for-methylome/blob/main/covariates.R)

 ## Step 2.
 Methylome data quality control